byuccl/WaFoVe/README.md

 Use the environement created in the make process by running `. ./venv/bin/activate`

-`usage: compare_waveforms.py [--base BasePath] [--tech TechLib] [-f] [--newTests] [--testBench TBLocation] [-t TESTS] [--vivado VIVADO] [--waveform] File1 File2`
+usage: `compare_waveforms.py [-h] [-a] [--base BasePath] [--tech TechLib] [-f]
+                            [--newTests] [-s SEED] [--testBench TBLocation]
+                            [-t TESTS] [-v] [--vivado VIVADO] [--waveform]
+                            File1 File2`

 positional arguments:
-* File1: Path to first verilog netlist.
+* File1                 Path to file 1.
-* File2: Path to second verilog netlist.
+* File2                 Path to file 2.

 optional arguments:
 * -h, --help            show this help message and exit
+* -a, --allSignals      Compares all signals rather than IOs (Typically returns false).
 * --base BasePath       Base path to store files (defaults to the out folder).
 * --tech TechLib        Path to tech library (defaults to cells_sim.v in templates).
 * -f, --fullScreen      Specifies if graphs should be viewed in fullscreen.
 * --newTests            Flag that decides whether old tests should be deleted and new tests should be run.
+* -s SEED, --seed SEED  The seed random will use to generate the specific testbench.
+Defaults to 0.
 * --testBench TBLocation
                         Location of the testbench template file (defaults to sample_tb.v in templates).
 * -t TESTS, --tests TESTS
                         The number of tests to run.
 If not set, defaults to 100.
+* -v, --verbose         Allows for printing of debugging info & tracing the tool's flow.
 * --vivado VIVADO       Additional argument for waveform, specifies the Vivado Bin Path to launch Vivado.
 * --waveform            Run gtkwave at the end of the verification process or on a previously ran test.

 **Limitations**
 A few things need to be in place in order for it to work properly: